srinandahr/project-product/README.md

-This is Vibe Coded Full stack PERN project to track my Job Hunting
+This is a Vibe Coded Full stack PERN project to track my Job Hunting